 The duties of the development fund management are to be delegated to a committee consisting of the following individuals:

-Current chair
+Current chair of the Association of Polish Engineers

-Former chairs
+Former chairs of the Association of Polish Engineers

-Treasurer
+Treasurer of the Association of Polish Engineers

 The committee is to consist of a minimum of 5 persons.
-If some of the current or former chairs refuse to be part of the committee, the minimum quorum of 5 is to be supplemented by proposing attendance to the members with the longest membership.
-This determination will be based on the database available to the Secretary.
-It is required that at least one member of the committee must be a charity Trustee.
+If some of the current or former chairs or the treasurer decline to be part of the committee, the minimum quorum of 5 is to be supplemented by proposing appointment to the members at the AGM (Annual or Extraordinary).

+With the exception of the Chair and Treasurer of the Association of Polish Engineers, all members of this committee will NOT be Trustees of the Association.

+The Chair and Treasurer of the Association of Polish Engineers will serve to provide information and convey applications for funding, but will not have any voting power with regard to the allocation of funds.

 The members of the committee will elect a chair from among themselves.
 The chair will be responsible for calling and leading the committee meetings and serving as the primary point of contact for individuals applying for funds from the support fund.

+If the elected chair of the committee is the Chair or Treasurer of the Association of Polish Engineers, then the members will select one other member to hold the casting vote, in the event that such a need arises.

+The members of the committee will elect a Secretary from among themselves and the Secretary will be responsible for recording all meetings and discussions within the Committee.

+The Treasurer of the Support Fund will be the Treasurer of the Association of Polish Engineers.

+The committee should convene whenever an application for funding is received and/or at least once a year prior to the Association’s AGM in order to agree and produce an annual report on its activity.
+This report, together with the Association’s financial records are to be provided to the Association’s Internal Audit Committee (IAC), so that they may be reviewed per the IAC’s role (defined in Internal Audit Procedure ref.
+STO-008) in good time before the AGM.

 Funds planning and allocation

 The committee will be responsible for the allocation of the funds at hand in line with the objectives defined in this document.
 This involves deciding on how to distribute the funds, bearing in mind factors such as project necessities, administrative provisions, and potential investment avenues if deemed appropriate.
 Every decision made by the committee must be documented in the minutes of the meeting.
-These minutes should then be retained in accordance with section 5.1, 'Documentation and Record-Keeping', detailed below and distributed to the Board of Trustees of the association.
+These minutes should then be retained in accordance with section 5.5, 'Documentation and Record-Keeping', detailed below and distributed to the Board of Trustees of the Association.

 To ensure streamlined management, the funds will be stored in a separate sub-account within the Association's bank or other financial institutions decided by the committee.
 The Treasurer, in collaboration with the committee, will incorporate the agreed-upon allocation into the annual budget of the Association.
 Additionally, the Treasurer will assume responsibility for diligently monitoring and reporting on the income and expenditures associated with the fund.